-This continues our series on beer in the British Mandate of Palestine.
+We continue our series on beer in the British Mandate of Palestine.
 It began with this post, on a correspondent’s tour of Palestine Brewery Ltd. in 1944.

-As well, German beer was imported into the late 1930s.
-Of course the Jewish market in Palestine evaporated with the Nazi persecutions but there were other beer consumers.
-The German Colonies, as they were called, were established in Haifa and other localities since the late 1800s, and formed a natural market.
+German beer was also imported into the late 1930s.
+Of course, the Jewish market for such beer in Palestine evaporated with the Nazi persecutions, but there were other beer consumers.
+The German Colonies, as they were called, in Palestine established from the late 1800s formed a natural market.

 Per the account, total annual consumption was: